 Reporting a boating accident

 Proper boat safety starts with you, the boat owner.
 You might consider taking a boating safety course so you know what to do in an emergency.
 Knowing how to trailer your boat is also a must as you need to change the way you drive with a boat behind you.
-And of course, always ask yourself if you have the right insurance coverage for your boat.
-You don't want any surprises if you're involved in an accident
+And of course, check that you have the right insurance coverage for your boat.
+You don't want any surprises if you're involved in an accident.

-On the water, accidents can happen to even cautious, well-trained boaters.
+Accidents on the water can happen to even cautious, well-trained boaters.
 If you're involved in a boating accident, it's important to know the requirements for reporting it to the proper authorities.

-After an accident, U.S. federal regulations (33 CFR 173.55) require the operator of any vessel that is numbered or used for recreational purposes (in this case, a boat) to submit an accident report.
-Individual states may have their own requirements for reporting accidents, but, in general, you must report an accident when:
+After an accident, U.S. federal regulations (33 CFR 173.55) require the operator of any vessel that is numbered or used for recreational purposes to submit a boating accident report.
+Individual states may have their own requirements for reporting accidents, but, in general, you must report it when:

-- Damage to the boat and other property totals more than $2,000, or there is a complete loss of the vessel.
+- Damage to the boat and other property totals more than $2,000.

 The boat operator must submit the report to authorities in the state or U.S. territory where the accident happened.
 If the operator is unable to, then the boat owner must submit the report.